VenturianTome/VenturianTome/src/5.Characters/Fakes-Dopplegangers.md

 - Drunk Toast
   - Origin: *Neighbor Visits McDonald's*
   - A fake Johnny Toast appears, sounding off; Ghost asks him if he's been drinking again \[8:44]
-- Zombie Toast
-  - Origin: *Haunted By Batman*
-  - Something is wrong with his face; he says he's thinking about going home and doing a crossword puzzle and says he's been taking a new medication \[1:18]
-  - 5:40 - Ghost wants Fake Toast to explain how he keeps reviving because they were just at HIS funeral; Ghost wonders if 'this zombie thing' is permanent and thinks that that might what's wrong with Fake Toast's face /[5:40]
-  - He stole the real Toast's Bowie-knife \[6:18 / 13:09]
-  - He left the refrigerator door open, which is an evil deed \[7:14]
-  - He's allergic to wood \[10:50]
-  - He was killed by Batman \[13:45]

 ----